 What are you holding onto?
 What do you wish you weren’t?

-These are just a few good ways to start letting go, but in truth there are countless others.
-Hopefully this will get you started thinking about what really matters in your life.
-What you want to cherish and invest yourself in fully, and what to move on from.
+These are just a few good ways to start letting go, but there are countless others.
+Hopefully, this will get you thinking about what matters most in your life.
+What you want to cherish and invest yourself in fully, and what you no longer need.